nro-bot/academic_site/README.md

+# notes

+28 May 2020: This site hosted at nrobot.dev

+Forked from
+https://github.com/leonidk/new_website which is viewable at https://leonidk.com/

 # updated website

 This repo is built on a fork of **Jekyll Now** from [this repository](https://github.com/barryclark/jekyll-now). **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))